Hospitality and Tourism Management Associate in Science

 This course allows students to further develop their writing with an emphasis on process, rhetorical awareness, and research.
 Students will analyze a range of texts in order to strengthen critical thinking skills.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

-This course introduces descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, correlation and regression and nonparametric tests.
-This course is a first course in statistical methods for those students entering a science or business-related field.
-This course satisfies the General Education State Core Mathematics requirement for degree seeking students.
-It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Math for College Statistics with a grade of ‘B’ or higher before taking this course.
+In this course, students will utilize descriptive and inferential statistical methods in contextual situations, using technology as appropriate.
+The course is designed to increase problem-solving abilities and data interpretation through practical applications of statistical concepts.
+This course is appropriate for students in a wide range of disciplines and programs.
+Topics include descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, and correlation and regression.
+This course satisfies the General Education State Core Mathematics requirement for degree seeking students and is the gateway course for majors in the Statistical Reasoning pathway.
+It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Statistics with a grade of a “B” or higher before taking this course.

 The purpose of this course is to improve the basic skills of speaking and listening.
 Class exercises emphasize preparing and delivering public speeches, speaking with clarity and variety and listening with literal and critical comprehension.
 The course addresses communication in the personal, career and global spheres.